top of page

 2. Chronic Stress + Cortisol Load

-Women over 40 are often managing:
+Women over 40 often manage multiple demands:

-• Family demands
+• Family responsibilities

 • Career growth or burnout